kingofsponges/vgame/README.md

 # vgame
-A "game engine" that is entirely just VGA text mode
+A "game engine" that is literally VGA text mode